-Suppliers should strive to pay all workers a wage that meets basic needs and provides a discretionary income.
+Suppliers shall pay a wage that meets basic needs including benefits and to strive for a discretionary income.
 In compliance with all applicable laws, workers shall be compensated for overtime at pay rates greater than regular hourly rates.

 2.8 Health and Safety